 DJI Mavik Mini Drone

 I’ve always been so envious of people with drones.
 The footage just looks so darn cool.
 But I thought drones all cost $2000 at a minimum, but boy was I wrong.
 Introducing the DJI Mavik Mini – a drone so small that the US and Canada don’t even classify it as a drone.
 Weighing just 249 g, this bad boy takes incredible footage, is super easy to learn and is completely affordable (less than $500).
-I am absolutely in love with it and totally recommend it.
+I am absolutely in love with it and totally recommend it as one of the most formidable gifts for hiking lovers.

 Day Pack Backpack

 Does your hiking buddy already have a day backpack for day trips?
 If not, this is a gift idea any hiker would love.
 Personally, I love the Deuter Futura 28 L (the new one even has pockets on the hip belt!) and the Osprey Sirrus 24 L is currently largely considered the best day pack on the market right now.

 If you have a little space left in your budget, consider filling the backpack with hiking accessories and your hiker’s favourite snacks.
 I gave this gift to my boyfriend two years ago and filled the backpack with two carabiners, a water bottle, a headlamp, a hiking magazine and his favourite candy.
-You could also put a book inside, or any of the gifts from the “Under $50” section above.
+You could also put a book inside, or any of the best hiking gifts from the “Under $50” section above.